Nebraska October 31, 2015

 A lot of things have happened in Nebraska, but here are some surprising ones you probably never heard about.

-Omaha had been capital of Nebraska Territory since 1854, but a little over a decade later there was a call to move the capitol south of the Platte River where most of the population resided.
+Omaha had been capital of Nebraska Territory since 1854, but a little over a decade later there was a call to move the capital south of the Platte River where most of the population resided.
 Omaha senator J. N. H. Patrick objected, so he gave the village of Lancaster, the most likely candidate, a name he thought would

 halt the move.